Account levels and permissions

 View and download analytics for any content.

-Access the full site admin and analytics dashboard.
+Access the full site admin and analytics dashboards.

 Have backstage rights for all sessions.
 This gives you the same tools and abilities as moderators and speakers.
 But unlike you, they only have access to their specific sessions.